negrt/CreateAuthenticateAccounts/README.md

 # CreateAuthenticateAccounts
-Two Perl console applications.
+Two Perl scripts.
 The first script handles account creation.
 The second script authenticates accounts.

 # What I learned
 * How to encrypt passwords with MD5 hash